South Oswego-Tar Hill

 National Grid’s South Oswego-Tar Hill project includes rebuilding approximately 28.6 miles of 115kV electric transmission lines in Oswego County, and construction of two new substations.

-Thank you to everyone who joined us at our virtual session on June 4, 2025 and open houses on June 11 and 12, 2025.
+Thank you to everyone who joined us at our virtual session on June 4, 2025, open houses on June 11 and 12, 2025, and the Public Service Commission's public statement hearings on July 22, 2025.

 You may always contact us with questions or comments by phone at 844-473-6864 or [email protected].